 Niagara Falls, a captivating wonder of nature, has mesmerized tourists for centuries.
-Among its three falls, the Horseshoe Falls stands out for its immense water volume and flow rate - both of which are the post powerful in the world.
+Among its three waterfalls, the Horseshoe Falls stands out for its immense water volume and flow rate - both of which are the post powerful in the world.

 The Horseshoe Falls v. an Average Residential House